Jimmy-2016/RLDMM_DL/README.md

 # RLDMM_DL

-This is an implentation of our RL_SS model via deep policy gradient
+This is an implantation of our RL_SS model via a deep policy gradient network This model can reproduce the Q-table that we observed in the original study